 Haunted Houses in Vancouver

 If you are looking for ghosts, ghouls, gore and spooky places, you’ll find all that at the following Lower Mainland Halloween haunted houses.
-See each venue’s website for exact information.
+See each venue’s official website for exact information.

-Abbotsford Haunted House
+Abbotsford Haunted Attraction

 Burnaby Haunted Houses

 - Burnaby’s Haunted Village – A family-friendly event costing $14 for older folk and $9 for children ages 2 to 12.
 Halloween activities include trick-or-treating, live entertainment and free carousel rides.
-2016 dates are October 27th to 30th from 6 to 9 pm.
+2017 dates are October 27th to 30th from 6 to 9 pm.

 Chilliwack Haunted Attraction